 Incheon International Airport is also big on art and architecture, much like the rest of Korea.
 There are many modern interactive fixtures laid about including seven gardens within the terminals to visit, each with their own design and theme.

 These are the Pine Tree Garden, Flowering Tree Garden, Rock Garden, Flower Garden, Cactus Garden, Water Garden, and the Four Gracious Plants Garden.
 If you want to know more about the state-of-the-art operation of Incheon’s International Airport, consider visiting Terminal 2’s PR Observation Deck.

 There they offer multimedia experiences and displays to express the airport’s history and inner workings.
 One particularly interesting virtual tour is the 360° VR view of the baggage handling system.
 For those with more of an athletic interest, there is a skating rink called Sky Forest at the Airport Transport Center.

 There is no entrance fee, but you will need to rent skates unless you happen to have a pair of your own on hand.
 Also near the transport center is a CGV Movie Theatre that features screenings that are up to date with worldwide releases.

 For people who would like to take an exercise break there is the Digital Gym as well various spa and massage services.
 The Digital Gym features an interactive visual workout that is fit for a variety of ages.

-Spa on Air in Terminal 1 can provide some relaxation from flights, but the shared spaces can become quite busy.
+Spa on Air Incheon in Terminal 1 can provide some relaxation from flights, but the shared spaces can become quite busy.
 If you’d like a more extended break, you can rent a private sleeping space for a higher fee.
-But keep in mind that Incheon International Airport also has a great assortment of places to eat.
+But keep in mind that Seoul International Airport also has a great assortment of places to eat.

 There’s a food court called Korean Food Street that offers a small variety of typical Korean dishes all sold in one place.
 In addition, there are several local cafes and Korean food chains that are popular with Koreans, as well as a couple places to make a cup of ramen.